Anomalous $U(1)_A$ couplings and the Columbia plot: Details of the eLSM

 where we have omitted the currently irrelevant electromagnetic field.
 As discussed in \cite{Kovacs:2021kas}, the covariant derivative could be written in a simplified form, but it can be shown -- with redefinition of certain coefficients of the Lagrangian -- to be equivalent to the form presented above.
 Explicit symmetry breaking is implemented by the contributions

 where the external fields are defined as

 Note that the terms with $\delta_{N},\delta_{S}$ are not present in the field equations (either explicitly or implicitly), so they do not affect the phase transition.
 The anomaly breaking $\mathcal{L}_{\rm qu}$ contribution is shown in Eq.~\eqref{eq:Lqu}.
 The parameters of the model to be determined with the parameterization are $\phi_{N}$, $\phi_{S}$ (equivalent to using $h_N$ and $h_S$ which are now determined via the field equations), $m_{0}^2$, $m_{1}^2$, $\lambda_{1}$, $\lambda_{2}$, $\delta_{S}$, $g_{1}$, $g_{2}$, $h_{1}$, $h_{2}$, $h_{3}$, $g_{S}$, $M_0$, and those from $\mathcal{L}_{\rm qu}$.
 Note that there are other terms allowed by the symmetry constraints that contain only vector and axial vector fields, but these would not contribute to any of the physical quantities considered.
+The parameters ($m_{1}^2$, $\delta_{S}$, $g_{1}$, $g_{2}$, $h_{1}$, $h_{2}$ and $h_{3}$) coupled to terms containing (axial) vector fields appear in the masses of these mesons and in some of the decay widths.
+However, via the (pseudo)scalar-(axial) vector mixing, they also directly affect the (pseudo)scalar meson masses and thus the Columbia plot when depicted in $m_\pi$ and $m_K$.

 The grand canonical potential is calculated at the mean-field level and reads

 where the first term is the tree-level, classical contribution

 The second and third terms in Eq.~\eqref{Eq:GrandPot} are the renormalized fermionic vacuum and the fermionic thermal fluctuations